-Now here's some food for thought: With Christmas just over a month away, how's your kitchen looking?
+Now here's some food for thought: With Christmas just under a month away, how's your kitchen looking?
 Up to task?
 Or in desperate need of some festive spirit?
 In this article, we’ll show you 6 easy and cost-effective ways you can improve your kitchen in time for Christmas.

 Whatever you think about Christmas, there’s no denying that it’s still one of the best times to invite friends and family into your home.
 And, with well over a month to go until the big day, there’s plenty of time to think about getting things ready for your guests.

 Whilst your living spaces get most of the attention, it’s the more functional areas of your home which potentially need some TLC.
 If you’ve already refurbished your downstairs cloakroom, what is there left to do?

 Well, one of the hubs of activity during the festive period is the kitchen.
 Whether it’s cooking the roast dinner on the special day itself, preparing some nibbles or simply whipping up the odd leftover turkey sandwich, it’s a vitally important part of the household.
 So, to help get things really cooking this Christmas, we’ve come up with these 6 easy ways to improve your kitchen.

 1. Make tea without missing the festivities

 If there’s one thing that’s guaranteed over Christmas (aside from a Mrs Brown’s Boys Christmas special!), it’s that you’ll spend an amazing amount of time on your feet making hot drinks for people.

 Instead of constantly filling and refilling the kettle and waiting for it to boil again and again, isn’t there an easier way?
 Thankfully, your festive dreams have been answered.